 Figure 1.
 Carnegie Mellon University hosted CMU-Summit on US-China Innovation and Entrepreneurship on April 14-15 on main campus in Pittsburgh, PA.

-Rui Ma is a known Chinese investor from FreesFund, a Shanghai-based venture capital firm focused on cross-border tech startups.
+Rui Ma is a known Chinese investor from FreesFund, a Beijing-based venture capital firm focused on cross-border tech startups.
 Since graduating from Carnegie Mellon University, where he earned a doctorate in computer science five years ago, Ma could not find the time to visit his alma mater.